Joey Lauren Adams (b. 1968)

 Albert King (1923-1992)

 - Born Albert Nelson on April 25, in Indianola, Mississippi, King is nicknamed "The Velvet Bulldozer."
 One of 13 children, King grew up picking cotton on plantations in Forrest City where the family moved in 1931, and performed near Osceola with a group called the Groove Boys.
 His first introduction to music was singing in church and listening to his father, Will Nelson, play guitar.
 Another early influence came from the family's records where he spent hours trying to copy the sounds of Blind Lemon Jefferson and Lonnie Johnson on his homemade cigar box guitars and one string diddley-bows.
 King obtained his first real guitar in 1942.
 He was fascinated by the playing of Blues musicians who frequented nearby West Memphis, Arkansas, most notably the works of Robert Nighthawk and Elmore James.
 He is considered one of the most influential blues guitarists ever and was the first blues guitarist to perform with a symphony (1969).
 In 1983, he was inducted into both the W.C.
 Handy International Blues Awards Hall of Fame and the Blues Foundation Hall of Fame.
-Member Arkansas Entertainers Hall of Fame
+Member of the Arkansas Entertainers Hall of Fame

 Alan Ladd (1913-1964)